Olympic Games

-The evolution of the Olympic Movement during the 20th and 21st centuries has resulted in several changes to the Olympic Games.
-Some of these adjustments include the creation of the Winter Olympic Games for snow and ice sports, the Paralympic Games for athletes with disabilities, the Youth Olympic Games for athletes aged 14 to 18, the five Continental games (Pan American, African, Asian, European, and Pacific), and the World Games for sports that are not contested in the Olympic Games.
+The evolution of the Olympic Movement during the 20th and 21st centuries has resulted in numerous changes to the Olympic Games.
+Some of these adjustments include the creation of the Winter Olympic Games for snow and ice sports, the Paralympic Games for athletes with disabilities, the Youth Olympic Games for athletes aged 14 to 18, the five Continental Games (Pan American, African, Asian, European, and Pacific), and the World Games for sports that are not contested in the Olympic Games.
 The IOC also endorses the Deaflympics and the Special Olympics.
-The IOC has needed to adapt to a variety of economic, political, and technological advancements.
-The abuse of amateur rules by the Eastern Bloc nations prompted the IOC to shift away from pure amateurism, as envisioned by Coubertin, to the acceptance of professional athletes participating at the Games.
+The IOC has adapted to a variety of economic, political, and technological advancements.
+The abuse of amateur rules prompted the IOC to shift away from pure amateurism, as envisioned by Coubertin, to the acceptance of professional athletes participating at the Games.
 The growing importance of mass media has created the issue of corporate sponsorship and general commercialisation of the Games.
-World wars led to the cancellation of the 1916, 1940, and 1944 Olympics; large-scale boycotts during the Cold War limited participation in the 1980 and 1984 Olympics; and the 2020 Olympics were postponed until 2021 as a result of the COVID-19 pandemic.
+World Wars I and II led to the cancellation of the 1916, 1940, and 1944 Olympics; large-scale boycotts during the Cold War limited participation in the 1980 and 1984 Olympics; and the 2020 Olympics were postponed until 2021 because of the COVID-19 restrictions.

 The Olympic Movement consists of international sports federations (IFs), National Olympic Committees (NOCs), and organising committees for each specific Olympic Games.
 As the decision-making body, the IOC is responsible for choosing the host city for each Games, and organises and funds the Games according to the Olympic Charter.
 The IOC also determines the Olympic programme, consisting of the sports to be contested at the Games.
-There are several Olympic rituals and symbols, such as the Olympic flag and torch, as well as the opening and closing ceremonies.
+There are several Olympic rituals and symbols, such as the Olympic flag, the Olympic flame and torch relay, and the opening and closing ceremonies.
 Over 14,000 athletes competed at the 2020 Summer Olympics and 2022 Winter Olympics combined, in 40 different sports and 448 events.
 The first-, second-, and third-place finishers in each event receive Olympic medals: gold, silver, and bronze, respectively.

-The Games have grown so much that nearly every nation is now represented; colonies and overseas territories are allowed to field their own teams.
-This growth has created numerous challenges and controversies, including boycotts, doping, bribery, and terrorism.
-Every two years, the Olympics and its media exposure provide athletes with the chance to attain national and sometimes international fame.
+The Games have grown to the point that nearly every nation is now represented; colonies and overseas territories are often allowed to field their own teams.
+This growth has created numerous challenges and controversies, including boycotts, doping, match fixing, bribery, and terrorism.
+Every two years, the Olympics and its media exposure provide athletes with the chance to attain national and international fame.
 The Games also provide an opportunity for the host city and country to showcase themselves to the world.

+The Olympic Games have become a significant global event, fostering international cooperation and cultural exchange.
+At the same time, hosting the Olympic Games can also bring significant economic benefits and challenges to the host city, affecting infrastructure, tourism and local communities.